Sigma Zeta

-Sigma Zeta (ΣΖ) is a national honor society founded in 1925 to recognize undergraduate excellence in the natural sciences, computer science, and mathematics.
+Sigma Zeta (ΣΖ) is a North American honor society founded in 1925 to recognize undergraduate excellence in the natural sciences, computer science, and mathematics.
 The society's purpose is to encourage and foster the attainment of knowledge in the natural and computer sciences and mathematics.
+It has chartered more than eighty chapters in the United States and Canada.

 History

-Sigma Zeta was founded in the fall of 1925 at the now defunct Shurtleff College as a local organization to provide recognition for Shurtleff science and mathematics students.
+Sigma Zeta was founded in the fall of 1925 at the now defunct Shurtleff College in Alton, Illinois as a local coeducational organization to provide recognition for Shurtleff science and mathematics students.
+Its founders were Professor Elmer E. List of the biology department, J. Ellis Powell of the math department; and Ralph K. Calteton, of the chemistry department.
+They selected the name Sigma Zeta and drafted a constitution and initiation ceremony on October 1, 1925.

+A second chapter, Beta, was chartered at McKendree College in 1926.
+The society held its first conclave in June 1926.

 Soon after that other local campuses took an interest in the group, and following the approval of the petition by McKendree College to start a chapter in June 1926 Sigma Zeta began its growth into a national collegiate honor society.
 In a letter that appeared in the correspondence section of the American Chemical Society Journal of Chemical Education Sigma Zeta was offered as an alternative for small colleges to the existing Sigma Xi honor society which often passed over small colleges for membership as they focused on larger Universities.

-Sigma Zeta's annual convention has been held every year since 1926 except for 1943, 1944, and 1945 where it was canceled due to World War II, and in 2020 when it was canceled due to the COVID-19 Pandemic.
+Sigma Zeta's annual convention has been held every year since 1926 except for 1943, 1944, and 1945 when it was canceled due to World War II, and in 2020 when it was canceled due to the COVID-19 Pandemic.
 The first three gatherings were held at the Shurtleff College campus which is now the site of the Southern Illinois University School of Dental Medicine.

+Sigma Zeta became an international organization in 2024 with the chartering of a Gamma Phi chapter at St. Mary’s University in Calgary, Alberta, Canada.